Updated November 2017

 Wherever your feet lead you, we want you to have the best shoes for the task.
 Happy feet, happy hiking, happy souls!

 The variety of hiking footwear for outdoor folks these days is a blessing.
 With high traction, comfy soles and waterproof uppers that support the foot while freeing your ankle, hiking shoes are the choice of many hikers today.
-We designed this review to be comprehensive in its scope and detailed in its testing in order to help you get on the trails with the ideal footwear for your hiking style.
+We designed this review to be comprehensive in its scope and detailed in its testing to help you get on the trails with the ideal footwear for your hiking style.
 But you may need the support and ankle stability that a boot provides, or even enjoy pushing the capabilities of light trail running shoes.
 We cover the best uses and defining attributes of these types of outdoor footwear above, and delve into the fine details in our Buying Advice

 article, where fitting and sizing is also detailed.